 Here are our best practices for planning your Event App promotional strategy to encourage adoption and usage and ensure everyone has the best experience possible. 👇

-If you're not done adding and configuring features and content, that doesn’t have to prevent you from launching your Event App.
-With Webex Events, any updates you make in the platform appear in the app within moments, so attendees can join early, explore the app, and take advantage of pre-event content and activities while you finalize everything else.
+If you aren't done adding and configuring features and content, that doesn’t have to prevent you from launching your Event App.
+Any updates you make in the Webex Events platform appear in the app within moments, so attendees can join early and take advantage of pre-event content and activities while you finalize everything else.

 🧠 Make a promotion plan and strategy

-Before you officially launch your app, you need a promotion plan so communication is timely, clear, and useful.
+Before you officially launch your Event App, you need a promotion plan so communication is timely, clear, and useful.
 Here are some considerations to keep in mind:

 Craft thoughtful messaging - Rather than only listing the app’s features, explain and show what your attendees can get out of it.
 This is a great time to mention attendee goals so you can clearly show the benefits.

-Create promotional resources - Depending on your team size, we encourage you to get creative with your app launch.
+Create promotional resources - Depending on your team size, get creative with your app launch.
 Some of our customers have produced graphics, PDFs, powerpoints, and videos that build excitement and show how to join and use the Event App.
 Read our guide to creating attendee resources for ideas.

 Make joining straightforward - Attendees need to know how to access the awesome event experience you've built.
 In your communications, provide the web version link for virtual attendees and help in-person attendees find the Mobile App with your Event App's promo page.
 Our Event App access instruction templates are a great place to start, with templates for the Mobile App and web version that correspond to each Privacy Setting.

 Consider internal communication - Are members of your organization serving as moderators or emcees?
 Getting them familiar with the app early is important, too!
 Send them access instructions and our moderation guide.